posmlab/getting-started/devices.md

 The aim of this device was to maximize speed, acceleration, and accuracy while minimizing the weight of the device.
 It was determined from experimental results that 180 deg/0.1 s was sufficient speed for dynamic motion.
 To minimize the size of the device, only 3 fingers were used, which is sufficient for stable control.
 The hand has 8 total degrees of freedom, which allows it to grasp objects of various shapes.
 An actuator that allows high current flow in a short period of time enabled the high accelerations.

 The active catching strategy has 4 phases: the approaching phase, the locking phase, the rebounding phase, and the holding phase.
-This strategy allows the arm to catch objects falling at a higher speed than the max. speed of the arm.
+This strategy allows the arm to catch objects falling at a higher speed than the maximum speed of the arm.

 ##### Figure 7 from Namiki et al. The strategy of the catching mechanism.
 ![Catching Strategy from Namiki et al.](images/handcatching.png)